 Are There Anti-Chafing Underwear Briefs?

+In brief (pun totally intended), not really.
+Chafing occurs when your thighs rub together.
 Since underwear briefs don’t cover the thighs, it’s more likely that chafing will occur.
-Though, it depends on whether or not your thighs have tendency to rub together.
+However, it ultimately depends on whether or not your thighs rub together.

 More Underwear Resources

 If you’re curious about how to maintain good testicular health, be sure to check out my article that covers which type of underwear is best for men’s health in depth.

 If you’re looking for domestically made underwear, check out my Made in USA Underwear article for a list of 20+ brands making underwear here in America.